kumgleb/McKinsey_prohack_2020/README.md

 The first approach was to perform a generalized additive model based on  the time component.
 The second was to use the cleaned dataset with engineering features for gradient boosting model.
 Then I performed simple ensembling of those models using weighted sum of predictions. <br>
 For optimisation task I applied probabilistic approach in order to take into account potential errors in `well being index`. <br>
 All parts of the solution are divided in separate notebooks:
-1. EDA (basic data analysis and formulation of solution and validation strategies)
+1. EDA (basic data analysis and formulation of solution strategies)
-2. Data cleaning and feature generation (dealing with missing values, preprocessing and feature generation)
+2. Data preprocessing and feature generation (dealing with missing values, preprocessing and feature generation)
 3. Models (LinearGAM and CatBoost models, ensembling)
 4. Optimisation task